-Before my discovery of a thing called the apple slicer, I was mystified every time I ate out.
+Before my discovery and purchase of a thing called the apple slicer, I was mystified every time I ate out.
 Why are the apples at my favorite restaurant’s fruit bar always cut so nicely and evenly?
 How come the wedges are always of the same size?

 I figured there should be a tool specifically designed for the job, so they don’t have to spend a good 5 minutes trying to divide an apple evenly to impress us guests.
 But I didn’t expect the secret weapon to be so simple.

 The apple slicer is no bulky complex machine.
 Most are designed with some blades stemming out from a ring in the middle and two handles.
 They’re small, and can be kept in your cupboard or hung on a hanger right at the side of the fridge.

 We’ve handpicked the best apple slicers on the market and compiled into this list for you.
 Buy one of these slicers, and save the time and effort on coring and dividing your apples!

 |Stainless Steel 6 & 8-Blade||Best Apple Slicer Combo|

 |Progressive Slicer and Corer with Cover||Best for Apple Pie|